lyskai/rd/docs/qnnruntime.md

 ## 4.2 Load qnn model from configuration

-Once configuration setup is ready, we can call [QnnRuntime::Init](../include/ridehal/component/QnnRuntime.hpp#L103) and the system will help us automatically load qnn model.
-Please refer below code block on how to achieve this:
+Once the configuration setup is ready, we can call [QnnRuntime::Init](../include/ridehal/component/QnnRuntime.hpp#L121), and this API call will automatically load the QNN model.
+Please refer to the code block below to see how this can be achieved:

 ```c++
 qnnRuntime.Init( pName, &qnnConfig );